PizzaCheeser/backend/README.md

  - Finish all TODOs in the code
  - Implement Celery in scrapers (i.e scrape_locations in ScraperDatabaseConnector)
  - Size should be normalized after scraping, get_price function should be changed
- - Grouping ingredients by type (i.e cheese, meat, vegetable etc.)
+ - Grouping ingredients by type (i.e cheese, meat, vegetable etc.).
+I can use NLP for it.
- - Better ingredients validator: ingredients ratio should be inserted the separate database keyspace, should be modifiable and the radio should be taken from there
+ - Better ingredients validator: ingredients ratio should be inserted the separate database keyspace, should be modifiable and the radio should be taken from there.
+I can also use Morfeusz here to check the basic form of the word.
- - Add more countries and english version
+ - Add more countries and English version
  - Swagger